SoulsTogetherX/Godot-Expo-Icons/README.md

 ## Customizability

-By extending from the the base `IconBase` class, you can easily create your own icon nodes using a new font file.
+By extending from the base `IconBase` class, you can easily create your own icon nodes using a new font file.

+## Known Issues

+None.